jinpower1998/microk8s-ansible/README.md

 ```

-The kubeconfig-file will be written directly under your `./kube` directory.
+The kubeconfig-file will be written locally under `./kube/microk8s-config`.

 The [addons](https://microk8s.io/docs/addons) dns, ingress, and hostpath-storage will be enabled by default.